Characters: Fire Emblem Awakening First Generation Males

 - Boisterous Bruiser: Enjoys boasting about his fighting prowess, to the annoyance of everyone else.

 - Bruiser with a Soft Center: Lissa thinks he has one for Chrom.
-He later develops one for Lissa herself if they S Support.
+He reveals he has one for Lissa herself if they S Support.

 - Chained by Fashion: Sports some chains hanging from his collar protector.note

 - Chromatic Arrangement: Forms a quartet with the first 4 characters to join the party.
-He's the 'yellow ranger' coming after Sully's red, Virion's blue and Stalh's green.
+He's the 'yellow ranger' coming after Sully's red, Virion's blue and Stahl's green.

 - Dark-Skinned Blond: He's got noticeably tanner skin than his fellow Ylisseans.